No. 1 pick in NHL Draft Lottery to be decided Aug. 10 by second drawing

 The team will be one of the eight that are eliminated from the Stanley Cup Qualifiers and will be determined by a second drawing to be held before the start of the Stanley Cup Playoffs.
 Each of the eliminated teams will have a 12.5 percent chance of winning the No. 1 pick.

-The Los Angeles Kings moved up to the No. 2 pick, and the Ottawa Senators will have the No. 3 pick in the 2020 NHL Draft.
+In the First Phase, held June 26, the Los Angeles Kings moved up to the No. 2 pick, and the Ottawa Senators received the No. 3 pick in the 2020 NHL Draft, which is tentatively scheduled for Oct.
+9 and 10.

 "We're pretty excited," Los Angeles president Luc Robitaille said.
 "It's always good to move up or down, whatever you want to call it.
 It's an exciting moment for the L.A.
 Kings and the franchise for sure."